-6. Some of the DCT APIs trigger an asynchronous job and return a jobId in response. dct-toolkit, by default, will wait for the asynchronous job to get completed and will report the end state of the job.
-There is an option to NOT wait for the completion of an asynchronous job.
-For example, to NOT wait, use the --no-wait option:
+- Some of the DCT APIs trigger an asynchronous job and return a jobId in response. dct-toolkit, by default, will wait for the asynchronous job to be completed and will report the end state of the job. - There is an option to not wait for the completion of an asynchronous job.
+Use the following command with the --no-wait option: